2025 Beginners

 Your First Session:

-We welcome beginners to attend the first club session (at any of our locations) each school term to have a go and see if fencing is a good fit for them.
+We welcome beginners to attend the first two club sessions (at any of our locations) each school term to have a go and see if fencing is a good fit for them.
 From there, they can join the club and will learn fencing skills through structured coach-facilitated sessions, and free-bouting with their clubmates.
+1:1 fencing lessons are also available during most club sessions.

 Please contact the club by text (0428 057 473) before attending, and include: